 How to Steam Clean Grout

-This can make it far more difficult to clean than slick surfaces.
+Grout is porous, which makes it far more challenging to clean than slick surfaces.
 Muck that’s easily wiped off your tiles ends up sinking into your grout.

 1. Choose the Best Steam Cleaner for Grout

-You can also rent a steam cleaner for a set period of time if you don’t want to buy one.
+You can also rent a steam cleaner for a set time if you don’t want to buy one.
 Call up your local hardware store or a Home Depot for availability.